OUR GOAL is to increase and diversify agricultural production, leading to an improcement in food secuirty and nutritional health.

-Traditional livelihoods in Chin State are rooted in agriculture; usually paddy rice, mobile fowl and livestock farms and slash and burn crop-planting techniques.
-However, deforestation and changes in rainfall and climate are reducing farmer’s yields.
-Cash crops cannot compete with lowland products or those arriving from other countries, and falling levels of rice and maize, the local staple diet, are being produced.
-In addition, safe water supplies for drinking and crop irrigation are insufficient for local demand.
+Traditional livelihoods in Chin State are rooted in agriculture; usually paddy rice, mobile fowl and livestock farms, and slash and burn crop-planting techniques.
+However, deforestation and changes to rainfall and climate are hampering farmers' harvests.
+Cash crops cannot compete with lowland products or those arriving from other countries, and falling yields of rice and maize, the local staple diet, are making life even more difficult.

 Two major natural disasters, coupled with deforestation, a longer monsoon period and changes in climate have caused major challenges to ongoing food security within Chin State over the last ten years.

 More recently, in July 2015, Cyclone Komen caused devastation across the region destroying approximately 75% of the harvest and creating an acute need for short-term food aid.
 In 2017, Cyclone Mora swept across western Chin State destroying houses and farms.